 In Science we will be identifying and comparing a variety of everyday materials and finding out how the shapes of solid objects made from some materials can be changed by squashing, bending, twisting and stretching.

-As part of our computing, the children will learn simple programming and as part of our PSHE how to keep safe and healthy in a range of situations, including being safe when using the internet.
-The new Life Skill is Ambition and Integrity.
+As part of our computing, the children will learn simple programming and as part of our PSHE how to keep safe and healthy in a range of situations, including being safe when using technology and the internet.

-In English we will continue to work on spelling words from the new national curriculum for Year 1 and Year 2 along with the many suffixes and related spelling rules that the children learn in Year 2.
+In English we will continue to work on spelling words from the common exception words for Year 1 and Year 2 along with the many suffixes and related spelling rules that the children learn in Year 2.
 We will continue to work on grammar and punctuation, including identifying and confidently using nouns, verbs and adjectives in sentences.
 We will also look at how to use a wider range of punctuation when writing.
 The children will read a number of stories about Emperor Penguins and they will also learn facts about these unique creatures and create a fact file about them.
-The children will also produce writing about The Titanic in the form of a newspaper report and a diary and newspaper report.
-The children will also be encouraged to write about their own experiences to further develop their skills.
-When reading, we will continue to work on fluency, expression and building comprehension skills so that the children can answer questions about what they have read.
+The children will also produce writing about The Titanic in the form of a newspaper report and a diary.
+As always the children will also be encouraged to write about their own experiences to further develop their skills.
+When reading, we will continue to work on fluency, expression and very importantly building comprehension skills, so that the children can answer questions about what they have read.

 In Maths we will continue to work on developing skills and confidence in the four operations of number; addition, subtraction, multiplication and division.
 The children will be provided with opportunities to apply these skills and further develop their reasoning and understanding.
 We will also look at measures relating to capacity, time and money.
-We will be continuing to work on the quick recall of the 10, 2 and 5 times tables and quick recall when doubling and halving numbers.
+We will be continuing to work on the quick recall of the 10, 2, 3 and 5 times tables and quick recall of all number facts.
 Your continued support with this would be welcomed.
 Please note TT Rockstars now has a new feature of games in NUMBOTS which has a number of games with the aim of developing quick recall in other aspects of number.
 Spelling Frame through the school website also offers opportunities for the children to practise Year 2 Spelling patterns.

 Miss Moore and Mrs Killoran